Should You Prioritize Saving Up for Retirement or Paying Down Your Debts? By Don Fletcher

 See if there are any other monthly expenses you can cut before allocating where your money can go.
 For instance, if you eat out every day for lunch, you may save more cash by making packed lunches.

 When it comes to older Americans, if you do not have a lot of years between you and your retirement, you won’t have the power of compound interest as significant as someone who has decades before retiring.
-In this case, it may also be in your interest to take care of as much debt as possible that has high-interest rates and save up to 6 months of pay for an emergency fund.
+In this case, it may also be in your interest to take care of as much debt as possible that has high-interest rates and save up to 6 months of pay for an emergency fund by Don Fletcher.

 Then go full-throttle on putting money into your retirement contributions and take advantage of the extra catch-up contributions if you are headed towards reaching the annual maximum contribution limit.